INCEPTdk/adaptr/joss_paper/paper.md

 ## Visual summaries

-Here we plot the overall trial statuses (reasons for stopping each trial) at each adaptive analysis using:
+We can plot the overall trial statuses at each adaptive analysis using:

 ```r